Liuhongzhi2018/LearningforIELTS/SpeakingP1_11.md

 11.3 What do you usually do in the morning?

 I usually study in the morning.
 After a night's sleep, I normally feel very energetic and my concentration level is also at its peak, which enables me to absorb knowledge and memorize things more easily.

+11.4 What did you do in the morning when you were little?
+Why?

+11.5 Are there any differences between what you do in the morning now and what you did in the past?

+11.6 Do you spend your mornings doing the same things on both weekends and weekdays?
+Why?